PeterCullenBurbery/national-geographic-kids/README.md

 ## 📁 Directory Structure

-The `magazine-issues/` folder contains monthly and bimonthly issues from approximately 2009 to April 2011.
+The `magazine-issues/` folder contains monthly and bimonthly issues from approximately February 2009 to June-July 2009 002.

 There are too many files to list individually here.
 Please explore the folder directly to see available issues.